SAMURAI EDUCATION

 - Individualized instruction, one-to-one, delivered primarily through demonstration, non-verbal instruction;

-- Reliance on formal kata (two-person forms, resembling single-combat) to teach the gendai and koryu bujutsu; and,
+- Reliance on formal kata (two-person forms, resembling single-combat) to transmit the gendai and koryu bujutsu; and,

 - Commitment to training (稽古 keiko and 修行 shugyo), practicing kata over and over with occasional "corrections" from the instructor.